-The shortest time period we run an event is 2 hours and the longest is 7.5 hours.
-On average our events run for 4.5 hours.
+The shortest time period we ran an event was 2 hours and the longest was 7.5 hours.
+On average our events ran for 4.5 hours.

-To view the workshop and events we run please visit our Eventbrite page.
+To view the workshop and events we ran please visit our Eventbrite page.

 We are pleased to say that 74% of our participants rated our workshops as Excellent.

-25% of them think that our session are Good.
+25% of them thought that our session were Good.

 WHAT WAS THE BEST PART OF THE WORKSHOP?